japneetkaur7909-hash/Inductionprogram2025/README.md

 ## Day 4

+## Lecture by Dr. Priya Darshni on "Universal Human Values"

 - **Focus on Right Understanding**- Dr. Darshni continued her series on Universal Human Values, emphasizing the deeper concept of right understanding.
 - **Human vs. Animal Needs**- Animals are content oncephysical needs are met, but humans also required clarity, meaningful relationships, and inner balance.
 - **Limits of Wealth**- Wealth and comfort alone do not guarantee peace; trust and respect are equally essential.